ttetrafon/practice/unreal engine/persistent data.md

 ## Saving Data

 * Create the data structures (or any other serialisable variable) to be saved within the `SaveGame` blueprint; all variables must be marked as **serialisable**.
-  * When storing complex objects, references must be set as *class references*
+  * When storing complex objects, references must be set as *class references*.
 * In a controller (usually the Game Instance, Game State, or Player Controller), create a variable to hold a reference to the `SaveGame` blueprint (object reference) created above.
   * If a reference is not stored, use the `Create Save Game Object` to create an instance, and then store it in the reference above.
 * Create a variable (string) to hold the saved game's slot name.